American Express working capital loans review

 Compare other business loan options

-As of February 2020, American Express takes a beating on Trustpilot, earning a measly 2 out of 5 stars based on over 750 reviews.
-In fact, 65% of reviewers give American Express a bad rating — not great for a company that has the reputation of marketing to an affluent population.
+As of May 2020, American Express takes a beating on Trustpilot, earning a measly 2 out of 5 stars based on over 900 reviews.
+In fact, over 65% of reviewers give American Express a bad rating — not great for a company that has the reputation of marketing to an affluent population.

 Many reviewers were unhappy with how credit card charges were handled and how customer service failed to respond to problems.
 In general, most people had issues getting problems resolved.

 Although not accredited by the Better Business Bureau, American Express does get an A+ rating based on factors like transparency and time in business.
-Account holders, on the other hand, gave Amex barely 1-and-a-half stars out of 5.
+Account holders, on the other hand, gave Amex less than 1.5 out of 5 stars.
 Misleading credit card agreements, excess fees, poor customer service and problems with system maintenance stood out as reasons for the poor reviews.

 How do I apply?